-5. Each Trust will be internally managed by three trustees and will not have any separate investment adviser.
-The trustees will have limited or no power to vary the investments held by each trust.
-The day-to-day administration of each Trust will be carried out by a bank qualified to serve as a trustee under the Trust Indenture Act of 1939, as amended.
-Such bank, or another bank also meeting such requirements, also will act as custodian for each Trust's assets and as paying agent, registrar, and transfer agent with respect to the PEPS of each Trust.
-Such bank or banks will have no other affiliation with, and will not be engaged in any other transaction with, any Trust.
+The trustees will have limited or no power to vary the investments held by each Trust.
+The day-to-day administration of each Trust will be carried out by Goldman Sachs.
+A bank qualified to serve as a trustee under the Trust Indenture Act of 1939, as amended, will act as custodian for each Trust's assets and as paying agent, registrar, and transfer agent with respect to the Securities of each Trust.
+Such bank will have no other affiliation with, and will not be engaged in any other transaction with, any Trust.